peterhinch/micropython_remote/README.md

 They are cheap, reliable and consume negligible power.
 However they lack
 flexibility: they can only be controlled by the matching remote.
-This library provides a means of incorporating them into an IOT (internet of things) solution, or simply enabling the construction of a remote with a better antenna and longer range than the stock item.
+This library provides a means of incorporating them into an IOT (internet of things) solution, or building a remote capable of controlling more devices with a better antenna and longer range than the stock item.

+For the constructor a key benefit is that no high voltage wiring is required.

 The approach relies on the fact that most units use a common frequency of 433.92MHz.
 Transmitter and receiver modules are available for this frequency at low cost, e.g. [from Seeed](https://www.seeedstudio.com/433Mhz-RF-link-kit-p-127.html).
+The Seeed units:

 ![Image](images/seeed.png)